jkzorz/jkzorz.github.io/_posts/2019-06-05-stacked-bar-charts.md

 ```

-I always find the "wide" and "long" data table formats difficult to explain.
+I've always found the "wide" and "long" data table formats difficult to explain.
 The best I can do is that <i> wide </i> has a column for each variable, whereas <i> long </i> has one column for all possible variables, and a column for the corresponding values.
 This is important for plotting because ggplot only lets you plot one <b>x</b> variable against one <b>y</b> variable.
 So if you want to plot multiple species simultaneously in one figure, they need to be in one column (rather than each having its own column).

 In the following command, all variables that are not names of OTUs (or species, etc) are placed inside the "id" bracket.